replicatedhq/replicated-field-labs/instruqt/closing-information-gap/01-viewing-instance-info/assignment.md

 to do them correctly.
 Coordinating that information sharing can be challenging.

-In this lab, we're going to use the Harbor registry as a substitute for your application and assume we have two customers "Omozan" and "Geeglo" that are running the application.
+In this lab, we're going to use Slackernews as a substitute for your application and assume we have two customers "Omozan" and "Geeglo" that are running the application.
 Geeglo has submitted a support ticket to your team and you have been assigned to help them resolve it.